pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

 }
 ```

-## **Do we have any real example?**
+## **Do we have any real examples?**
-Now, let's see another example which is taken from production code.
-Below is the code snippet of the unit test,
+Now, let’s see another example that is taken from the production code.
+Below is the code snippet of the unit test.

 ```java
 @Test